 The Department dress code is shirt, tie, and white coat for men and the appropriate equivalent for women.
 Scrubs cannot be worn without a white coat.
-Casual dress is not appropriate for the hospital (Reference UW Health Dress Code and Appearance Policy).
+Casual dress is not appropriate for the hospital (Reference UW Health Dress Code and Appearance Policy 9.16).
 White coats are provided (3 per year with embroidery) and should be kept clean.
 The UWHC GME office provides a laundry service for lab coats.
-Please take soiled lab coats to the Department Residency Program Coordinator, who will handle the laundry procedures.
+Please take soiled lab coats to the Department Residency Program Coordinator, who will manage the laundry process.